Valvetrain

-A valvetrain or valve train is a mechanical system that controls the operation of the intake and exhaust valves in an internal combustion engine.
-The intake valves control the flow of air/fuel mixture (or air alone for direct-injected engines) into the combustion chamber, while the exhaust valves control the flow of spent exhaust gasses out of the combustion chamber once combustion is completed.
+A valvetrain is a mechanical system that controls the operation of the intake and exhaust valves in an internal combustion engine.
+The intake valves control the flow of air/fuel mixture (or air alone for direct-injected engines) into the combustion chamber, while the exhaust valves control the flow of spent exhaust gases out of the combustion chamber once combustion is completed.

 Layout

 The valvetrain layout is largely dependent on the location of the camshaft.
-The common valvetrain configurations for piston engines - in order from oldest to newest - are:
+The common valvetrain configurations for piston engines, in order from oldest to newest, are: